 Veterans and dependents eligible for GI Bill benefits must have a high school diploma or its equivalent to apply for admission to Daemen.
-To begin the application process, the veteran or eligible dependent may contact the Office of Admissions to obtain an application, or may complete an online application for admission by visiting Daemen’s Admissions website.
-Veterans and eligible dependents who wish to study using GI Bill monies should consult the Veterans Administration’s Regional Office or visit www.gibill.va.gov to determine what forms should be filed to apply for or to transfer their benefits to Daemen College.
+To begin the application process, the veteran or eligible dependent may complete an online application for admission by visiting Daemen’s Admissions website.
+Veterans and eligible dependents who wish to study using GI Bill monies should consult the Veterans Administration’s Regional Office or visit www.gibill.va.gov to determine what forms should be filed to apply for or to transfer their benefits to Daemen University.
 Both the application form and the transfer form can be completed on this site through VONAPP – the VA Online Application Process.

 ConAp (Concurrent Admissions Program)

-Daemen College is a member of the Concurrent Admissions Program in conjunction with the U.S. Army.
-Admission to Daemen College is concurrent with enlistment in the Army.
-Actual enrollment is deferred until the active duty soldier has completed his or her enlistment.
+Daemen University is a member of the Concurrent Admissions Program in conjunction with the U.S. Army.
+Admission to Daemen University is concurrent with enlistment in the Army.
+Actual enrollment is deferred until the active-duty soldier has completed his or her enlistment.
 Interested students may contact the Admissions Office for more information about this program.

 Reserve Officers’ Training Corps (ROTC)

-Daemen College has a special cross-registration arrangement with Canisius College for students desiring to enroll in military science courses and earn an officer’s commission through the Reserve Officers’ Training Corps (Army ROTC) program.
-For more details on this program, contact the Daemen College Admissions Office.
+Daemen University has a special cross-registration arrangement with Canisius College for students desiring to enroll in military science courses and earn an officer’s commission through the Reserve Officers’ Training Corps (Army ROTC) program.
+For more details on this program, contact the Daemen University Admissions Office.